tsani/jerrington.me/pages/projects.md

 Publications
 -----

+### Harpoon: Mechanizing Metatheory Interactively (System Description)

+[Beluga][beluga] is a proof checker that provides sophisticated infrastructure for implementing formal systems with the logical framework LF and proving metatheoretic properties as total, recursive functions transforming LF derivations.
+In this paper, we describe Harpoon, an interactive proof engine built on top of Beluga.
+It allows users to develop proofs interactively using a small, fixed set of high-level *actions* that safely transform a subgoal.
+A sequence of actions elaborates into a (partial) *proof script* that serves as an intermediate representation describing an assertion-level proof.
+Last, a proof script translates into a Beluga program which can be type-checked independently.

+Harpoon is available [on GitHub][harpoon-github] as part of Beluga.
+We have used Harpoon to replay a wide array of examples covering all features supported by Beluga.
+In particular, we have used it for normalization proofs, including the recently proposed [POPLMark reloaded challenge][poplmark-reloaded].

+This work was presented at CADE 2021.
+Click [here][harpoon-cade] for the full paper.

+The paper lacks many of the details of the full development, which you can read in my [thesis][].

 ### The Great Migration and African-American genomic diversity

 In 2014 as a research assistant in the lab of